n8n-io/n8n-docs/docs/integrations/builtin/credentials/box.md

 ## Using OAuth2

-/// note | Note for n8n Cloud users
-You'll only need to enter the Credentials Name and select the **Connect my account** button in the OAuth credential to connect your Box account to n8n.
-///
+--8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-Should you need to configure OAuth2 from scratch or need more detail on what's happening in the OAuth web flow, you'll need to create a Custom App.
+If you need to configure OAuth2 from scratch or need more detail on what's happening in the OAuth web flow, you'll need to create a Custom App.
 Refer to the [Box OAuth2 Setup documentation](https://developer.box.com/guides/authentication/oauth2/oauth2-setup/){:target=_blank .external-link} for more information.